zaiisao/Documentation/en/Video/initialize_ios_video.md

 ```

 ## Next Steps
-You have now created the AgoraRtcEngine instance and can start a video call with the following steps:
+You have created the AgoraRtcEngine instance and can start a video call with the following steps:
 * [Join a Channel](../../cn/Video/join_video_ios.md)
 * [Publish and Subscribe to Streams](../../cn/Video/publish_ios.md)